 If ever there was a bane to the home gardener, it would be poison ivy.
 This highly allergenic plant can cause itchy rashes, painful blisters and uncomfortable burning on the skin.
-Poison ivy can easily make a previously pleasant shade garden into a garden nightmare.
+Poison ivy can easily turn a previously pleasant shade garden into a garden nightmare.
 This leads many gardeners to wonder about how to get rid of poison ivy.
-Let’s take a look at how to kill poison ivy and keep it from coming back into your garden.
+Let's take a look at how to kill poison ivy and keep it from coming back into your garden.

 How to Get Rid of Poison Ivy